What This Covers

 }

-# Step 4: Nuclear option
+# Step 4: Nothing obvious found

 Write-Host " Issue unclear.
 Recommending reinstall." -ForegroundColor Red